Scandiking/taskmanager/README.md

 ---

 This is an assignment done in order to qualify for the exam in application development APP2000 at University of South-Eastern Norway at campus Ringerike in Hønefoss.
+It is an application programming interface consisting of entities of rooms, persons and tasks that you can perform CRUD operations on by using your web browser (only for read) and/or Postman to create, read, update and delete.

 ---